Cistus: Phylogeny

 Cistus and Halimium form a cohesive and the most derived clade within Cistaceae.
+Plants of the World Online and World Flora Online treat Halimium as a synonym of Cistus.
 Molecular phylogenetic analyses conducted between 2005 and 2011 confirm that Cistus species divide into two well-defined clades, neither of which was fully resolved internally.
 The first clade consists of those with purple and pink flowers (the "purple pink clade" or PPC).
 The second clade consists of those with white flowers or, in the case of Cistus parviflorus, pale pink flowers (the "white or whitish pink clade" or WWPC).
 Although the flower colour of C. parviflorus is anomalous, it has very short styles, otherwise characteristic of WWPC species.
 A hybrid origin has been suggested.
 A simplified cladogram is shown below:

 Within the purple pink clade (PPC), C. crispus is consistently the first diverging species.
 C. albidus, C. creticus and C. heterophyllus form a well supported clade.
 Seven species endemic to the Canary Islands form a polytomy, resolved differently in different analyses, in which subtaxa of some species do not always cluster together.
 Within the white and whitish pink clade (WWPC), there is weak support for a clade consisting of C. clusii and C. munbyi; the other species either formed part of a polytomy or resolved differently in different analyses.
 Halimium and Cistus were regularly shown to be paraphyletic with respect to one another.